From the start, Bluelight has attracted academic researchers who are interested

 What we want to do is to continue to support open dialogue between researchers and our community.
 We believe this is a win-win situation for both parties: researchers get to recruit participants and get critical feedback on their studies, while our community gets to contribute to and access research results, and both get the chance to talk openly through the Bluelight forums.

-While it is true that not all researchers play by these rules, we have had some successes, and we believe that as we build our connections with researchers, we will be better able to develop two-way dialogues that enrich both parties.
+While it is true that not all researchers play by these rules, we have had mostly successes, and we believe that as we build our connections with the research community, we will be better able to develop constructive, two-way dialogues that enrich both parties.

 We have also been able to fund large parts of the running costs of Bluelight through the generous donations of researchers whom we assist.
-We hope to attract more researchers willing to donate so that we can feel more confident about paying our bills while keeping the forums free of advertisements.
+Without their support, our site may not exist at all, or at least not in the familiar, user-friendly form it's taken today.
+We thus hope to attract further researchers willing to donate so that we may become more self-sufficient and sustainable, and more confident about paying our bills while keeping the forums free of advertisements.

-We appreciate your support of Bluelight's research portal and invite discussion in the following thread.
+We appreciate your support of Bluelight's research portal and invite any discussion in this thread.